randylubin/story-synth-docs/src/guide/options.md

 - .btn, .input – all buttons used on the page

 Check out the [CSS Tutorial](https://docs.storysynth.org/tutorials/styling.html) for a step-by-step guide to working with CSS in Story Synth.

+The easiest way to get started is by playing around in the [CSS Playground](https://storysynth.org/CSS-Playground/) where you can autogenerate CSS by picking colors from a menu.

 ## Game Launcher